NynaSunner/NynaSunner.github.io/shrines/homestuck/classes.md

 Mages understand their aspect, but they aren't good at explaining it to others.
 Which is why the Mage has an active role as a guide.
 They're about using their own knowledge to guide, not about sharing it like the Seer does.

-Mages tend to be paranoid and afraid of making mistakes, because know that bad things happen when they're wrong, which can render them frozen and unable to act and progress.
-Mages also tend to be very stubborn, believing that their problems can be solved by trying and trying no matter how much they suffer in the process.
-The more failed they are the more their perspective on their aspect is reinforced and the more they refuse to accept other points of view.
+Mages tend to be paranoid and afraid of making mistakes, because bad things happen when they're wrong, which can render them frozen and unable to act and progress.
+Mages also tend to be very stubborn, believing that their problems can be solved by trying again and again no matter how much they suffer in the process.
+The more failed they are the more their perspective on their aspect is reinforced and the more they refuse to accept other points of view (and thus, not changing their ways and preventing them from learning further).

-Their goal is to learn that this paranoia is bad for them, and to open their mind to other points of view besides their own.
+Their goal is to understand that this paranoia is bad for them, and to open their mind to other points of view besides their own.

 Their inversion is the [Sylph](#sylph), where they become afraid of their own Aspect and desperately try to manipulate their opposite Aspect.